HowToDoInJava

 StylingExample Pdf Example

 Let’s see an example of creating password protected pdf file.
-Here writer.setEncryption() is used to set password to generated PDF.
+Here writer.setEncryption() is used to set a password to the generated PDF.

 We need to add bouncy castle jars generating for password protected PDFs.
 I have added these jars in sourcecode of examples for this post.